jackmiller1986/TurtlePulseCore/README.md

 - ``LED corners or plain?`` - Plain
 - ``Are you using D2F or D2HW style switches?`` - D2HW
 - ``Are you using an AFC-Lite or BTT MMB/Mosfetti board?`` - AFC-Lite
 - ``Would you like to print the Hardware or No-Hardware version of the trays?`` - Choose No Hardware if you have a minimum 235x235mm bed.
-Some enders are max 220x220mm and so the 'bars' that slot into the extrusion require hardware (heatsets/screws) to attach to the tray.
+Some Ender-style printers have a maximum 220x220mm printable voluem, and so the 'bars' that slot into the extrusion require hardware (heatsets/screws) to attach to the tray.
 - ``What style tray would you like to print?
 Plain, Inlay, Multicolor, or Desiccant?`` - Again, a bit of personal choice.
 Plain would be the base option, but there's no reason you couldn't print the others.
-An enclosure is in the works so if you wanted to future proof for that, desiccant trays are available (in two sizes).
+An enclosure is [in the works](https://www.youtube.com/watch?v=Jjgi8q28Y2o) so if you wanted to future proof for that, desiccant trays are available (in two sizes).
 - ``Would you like to print a TurtleNeck buffer?`` - Yes

 If all of the above sounds a bit overwhelming, you can print all of the parts in [LDO_BoxTurtle_Kit_STLs.zip]((https://github.com/ArmoredTurtle/BoxTurtle/tree/main/STLs/STLs/LDO_BoxTurtle_Kit_STLs.zip) and they will be the right ones to build a functioning BoxTurtle.